Researching a past change of name

 A deed poll is a kind of contract where you formally commit yourself to changing your name to something else.
 Usually, a solicitor or legal firm (such as Deed Poll Office) will draw up the deed poll, and the person changing their name will sign the document.
 The legal firm may keep a copy on file (Deed Poll Office doesn’t actually do this) — but it may or may not be a certified copy, and the file is unlikely to be kept for more than five years.

-People born in England & Wales can ask for their deed poll to be enrolled, for safekeeping, in the Enrolment Books of the Supreme Court of Judicature (formerly the Close Rolls of Chancery), at the Royal Courts of Justice in London.
+People born in England & Wales may ask for their deed poll to be enrolled, for safekeeping, in the Enrolment Books of the Senior Courts of England & Wales (formerly the Close Rolls of Chancery), at the Royal Courts of Justice in London.
 However, this isn’t free, and most people decide against it considering the complexity and expense of it.
 Thus many people who seek a record of an enrolled change of name are disappointed.

 How can I find out if a deed poll was enrolled?